 Open banking solutions are not just beneficial to customers, but also help banks and other financial institutions enhance their service offerings, to improve customer loyalty, provide better richer engagements, and ultimately increase their overall revenue.

 In this new API (Application Programming Interface)-driven economy, banks and financial institutions need an open-mindset to co-exist with open banking.
-That means, embracing the change and accepting that open banking brings about huge benefits to customers, Banks that do this, will ultimately win, by offering their customers what they really want, versus offering customers what banks have.
-Most banks have completed the ‘compliance’ phase of open banking regulations and are now within the ‘Execute’ phase, where we will be seeing a number of businesses coming together to co-create new business models.
+That means, embracing the change and accepting that open banking brings about huge benefits to customers, Banks that do this, will ultimately win, by offering their customers what they want, versus offering customers what banks have.
+Most banks have completed the ‘compliance’ phase of open banking regulations and are now within the ‘Execute’ phase, where we will be seeing many businesses coming together to co-create new business models.

-The name of the game is “collaboration”, not just with FinTechs but across disparate industry verticals such as Healthcare, Insurance etc., to create new ecosystems using Open Banking APIs, that accelerate the creation of newer, more intimate services to customers.
+The name of the game is “collaboration”, not just with FinTechs but across disparate industry verticals such as Healthcare, Insurance, etc., to create new ecosystems using Open Banking APIs, that accelerate the creation of newer, more intimate services to customers.
 Speed of service is another major factor to retain and grow customer loyalty.

 What can this model achieve for the banks in the long run?

-Improved digital agility— Improved digital infrastructure enables more data, richer data and more importantly the ability to analyze it to improve the customer experience.
+Improved digital agility— Improved digital infrastructure enables more data, richer data, and more importantly the ability to analyze it to improve the customer experience.
 It’s a new way of introducing technology into the industry, keeping things fresh and up to date.

 Customer engagement & loyalty— While Customers will have a selection of financial tools that will enhance their banking experience.
 Banks will have access to an entirely new way of engaging with customers.
-Giving them better services than ever before, at a lower costand in a more-timely fashion
+Giving them better services than ever before, at a lower cost and in a more timely fashion

 To conclude, banks who embrace change, whilst leveraging the rich vein of data open banking makes available will succeed in being the winners in this race.